global-education-monitoring-report/wide2020/README.md

 - dhs_fix_year.csv

 The "Package" folder contains the master do-file (**MICS_master.do**) and the ado-files created.
 Thus, **mics_reading.ado** is the program that reads the data and standardizes to obtain a single dataset.
-While **mics_cleaning.ado** is the program that fixs values in different variables.
+While **mics_cleaning.ado** is the program that fixes values in different variables.
 These programs use other ado-files that do specific tasks.